Talzaidman/single-player-pong-game-FPGA/README.md

-# One player fpga Pong game
+# One player FPGA Pong game

 In this project, I've coded in Verilog a one-player FPGA pong game on a max 10 10m08 evaluation kit using Quartus prime as ide.